 Try Not To Overindulge

-Drinking too much tea, as with overindulgence of any kind, can bring negative consequences.
-Although tea is a very healthy drink with plenty of health benefits, if you drink more than 10g of tea daily, it can irritate the stomach and esophagus lining, especially if you drink hot tea, which can lead to ulcers, acid reflux, can increase the symptoms of GERD and IBS and can make you feel slightly intoxicated.
+As with overindulgence of any kind, drinking too much tea can bring negative consequences.
+Even though tea is known to have health benefits, if you drink more than 10g of tea a day, it can irritate the stomach and esophagus lining.
+Hot tea presents a greater risk of this, and can also lead to the development of ulcers and acid reflux, and can increase the symptoms of GERD and IBS.